webarch-coop/ansible-role-ansible/README.md

 See the [defaults/main.yml](defaults/main.yml) file for the default list of packages.

-If this role is run suidng `sudo` or as `root` these packages will be automatically installed, when run as a non-root user the role will fail if these packages are not present.
+If this role is run usidng `sudo` or as `root` these packages will be automatically installed, when it is run as a non-root user this role will fail if these packages are not present.

 ### ans_pypi_pkgs

-A list of [Python Package Index ([PyPI[(https://pypi.org/)), package names and versions that will be installed as user packages if they are not already available as system packages or user packages.
+A list of Python Package Index ([PyPI](https://pypi.org/)), package names, URLs and versions that will be installed as user packages if they are not already available as system packages.

 Each item in the list requires a `name` for the name of the PyPI package, a `url` for the URL of the project on the PyPI website and a `version`, the version can be a version number or `latest`, for example: